DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 It took me roughly 7 full days to completely renovate our kitchen from start to finish.
 This included replacing all the cabinets, fitting the white goods, tiling, extending the worktop and fitting shelving.

 When taking on a kitchen renovation project, be prepared to be without a functioning kitchen for a certain period of time.
-When we completed our renovation I always tried to ensure we had access to essentials.
-We setup a temporary fridge/freezer in another room, I kept the sink and tap functional at all times, except when I replaced them and I ensured the oven and hobs were accessible for evening meals.
+When we completed our renovation, I always tried to ensure we had access to essentials.
+We set up a temporary fridge/freezer in another room.
+I kept the sink and tap functional at all times, except when I replaced them, and I ensured the oven and hobs were accessible for evening meals.

 How Much Did This DIY Kitchen Renovation Cost?